CloudLabsAI-Azure/Cloud-Native-Application-Protection-Platform-CNAPP/GettingStarted.md

 - **GitHub:** A platform for version control and collaboration that allows developers to host code repositories and utilize advanced security features for their projects.
 - **Azure Virtual Machine Scale Sets:** A service that enables the deployment and management of a set of identical, load-balanced virtual machines, providing scalability and high availability for applications.

 ## Getting Started with the Lab

-Welcome to your Customer Support Conversation Summarization with Azure OpenAI Workshop!
+Welcome to your Cloud Native Application Protection Platform - CNAPP Workshop!
 We've prepared a seamless environment for you to explore and learn about Azure services.
 Let's begin by making the most of this experience:

 ## Accessing Your Lab Environment